exercism/elixir/exercises/concept/gotta-snatch-em-all/.docs/instructions.md

 ## 8. Shiny for the win

-You nephew is coming to visit you soon, and you feel like impressing him.
+Your nephew is coming to visit you soon, and you feel like impressing him.
 Kids like shiny things right?
 Blorkemon™️ cards can be shiny!